Enabling Drone Detection with SWARM Repeater-Assisted MIMO ISAC: System model

 \section{System model}

 We consider a monostatic MIMO ISAC AP equipped with $M$ antennas arranged in a uniform linear array (ULA).
-The AP simultaneously serves a user equipment (UE) and detects a drone located in a weak coverage area.
-Additionally, $N$ repeaters are deployed and arranged linearly with uniform spacing of $d$ meters at the same altitude as the AP.
-The $n$th repeater is located at $l_{\text{A},n}$ meters away from AP.
-At repeater $n$, the received signal is amplified with gain $\alpha_n$.
-It is assumed that the system knows the angle of the drone $\theta$.
+The AP simultaneously serves a user equipment (UE) and detects a drone located in a weak coverage region.
+In addition, $N$ repeaters are deployed and arranged in a line with uniform spacing $d$ meters at the same altitude as the AP.
+The $n$th repeater is located $l_{\text{A},n}$ meters from AP.
+The repeater index $n$ is ordered in ascending order, from the closest repeater to the farthest repeater from the AP.
+At repeater $n$, the received signal is retransmitted with gain $\alpha_n ;\ \alpha_n \in \mathbb{C}$.
+The angle $\theta$ is the true angle of the target drone, while $\hat{\theta}$ is an angle of beamforming vector in the codebook that gives the highest echoes under single target assumption.
 The channel from the AP to the UE is modeled as Rayleigh fading, while the channels from the AP to the drone, from the drone to the repeaters, between repeaters, and from repeaters to AP are LOS.
-It is also assumed that self-interference at each repeater is canceled by the antenna-interface circuit.
-The system model is illustrated in Fig. \ref{fig:system_model}.
-Note that the links between the UE and the repeaters are weak and neglected for simplicity, as the focus is primarily on sensing performance in the presence of repeaters.
+The system model can be illustrated in Figure \ref{fig:system_model}.
+Note that the links between the UE and the repeaters are weak and are neglected for simplicity.